ukrbublik/react-awesome-query-builder/README.md

 import 'react-awesome-query-builder/lib/css/compact_styles.css'; //optional, for more compact styles

 // Choose your skin (ant/material/vanilla):
-const InitialConfig = AntdConfig; // or MaterialConfig or BootstrapConfig or BasicConfig
+const InitialConfig = AntdConfig; // or MaterialConfig or MuiConfig or BootstrapConfig or BasicConfig

 // You need to provide your own config.
 See below 'Config format' const config = {